English Language Tests for PhD Students

 You’ll be assessed on your listening, reading, writing and speaking skills.
 The speaking element uses a computer mic rather than a face-to-face interview.

-Results are normally available within five days.
+Results are normally available within 48 hours.

 Find out more about the PTE Academic exam.

 PhD language requirements

 English language requirements for entry onto a PhD programme vary quite widely according to the subject, institution and country.